 CONDITIONS ON THE ALBANIAN FRONT

-The front was a frozen nightmare.
+The Albanian front was remembered as a frozen nightmare.
 Soldiers slept in ice-crusted trenches.
-Frostbite claimed noses, fingers, and toes.
-Snow buried entire battalions.
+Frostbite claimed fingers, toes, and faces.
+Snow covered entire units.
 Supplies often failed to arrive.
-Many Macedonian soldiers wrote home that they felt they were dying for a state that did not recognize them.
+Some Macedonian soldiers wrote home saying they felt they were dying for a state that did not recognize them.
+In village memory, one episode came to stand for the emotional burden of that winter: the story of the five deserters.

 Oral Testimony: Wartime Memory in Sklithro-Zelenich, Western Macedonia, 1940–1945 (Anonymous Informant, 2025)